TUDelft-books/CSBB-textbook/book/Quarter2/Week2_6.md

 Components this week are:

--   Workshop: Unconscious Bias -- In Science and Personal
+-   <a href=#workshop-unconscious-bias-in-science-and-personal>Workshop: Unconscious Bias -- In Science and Personal</a>

--   Workshop: Paper Writing
+-   <a href=#workshop-paper-writing>Workshop: Paper Writing</a>

 -   Science Spotlights

-## Workshop: Unconscious Bias -- in Science and Personal
+## Workshop Unconscious Bias -- in Science and Personal
 People make judgements about other people, themselves, science.
 Besides objective facts there are a whole range of additional ways in which we make judgements, they are influenced by culture, identity, values, human